 That first flush must have been heaven: no more shivery walks to the back-garden privy or night-soil men hauling away the family’s collective filth.
 The “water closet” was a miracle—so sanitary, so modern . . . and so deadly.

 At the start of the nineteenth century, Londoners deposited their waste as people had from time immemorial: into a hole in the ground.
 From the fashionable West End to the slums of East London, brick-lined cesspits dug in cellars or back gardens were fixtures of urban life.
 Adequately lined and regularly emptied, the chambers posed little danger to the home dweller’s health.
-(Too often, in poorer districts, they were not.)
+Too often, in poorer districts, they were not.

 In 1866 (the setting of my novel, Murder by Lamplight), one last cholera epidemic killed thousands of East Londoners.
 The tragedy was localized to Whitechapel, a district not yet connected to the sewer system.